-Private credit for small business is one of the fastest-growing segments of commercial finance — and most small business owners have never heard of it.
-That's a gap worth closing, because for businesses in the $500K–$5M revenue range that are too complex for online lenders and too small for big banks, private credit often fills exactly the right space.
+Private credit for small business is one of the fastest-growing segments of commercial finance, and most small business owners have never heard of it.
+That's a gap worth closing, because for businesses in the $500K-$5M revenue range that are too complex for online lenders and too small for big banks, private credit often fills exactly the right space.

 The term "private credit" gets used loosely.
-In the institutional investment world, it refers to lending by non-bank institutions — private equity firms, credit funds, family offices, specialty finance companies — using private capital rather than bank deposits.
-At the small business level, it translates to a growing set of lenders offering revolving credit facilities, asset-based lines, and revenue-backed facilities that banks either can't or won't structure.
+In the institutional investment world, it refers to lending by non-bank institutions, private equity firms, credit funds, family offices, and specialty finance companies, using private capital rather than bank deposits.

 Private Credit vs. Banks vs. Online Lenders